Visiting Walt Disney World in January | magicintheplanning.com

 January Events

-The Epcot International Festival of the Arts will be back in 2024, and this year’s event takes place from January 12 through February 19.
-This event boasts some of the best activities of all the Epcot festivals.
-In addition to all of the artistic culinary creations, you will find animation classes, a paint-by-number mural, workshops (for an additional fee), photo ops throughout the park, and must-see galleries as well as artwork available for purchase.
+The Epcot International Festival of the Arts will be back in 2026, but official dates have yet to be announced.
+Typically, this event begins mid-January and lasts through mid-February.
+The event boasts some of the best activities of all the Epcot festivals.
+In addition to all of the artistic culinary creations, you will likely find animation classes, a paint-by-number mural, workshops (for an additional fee), photo ops throughout the park, and must-see galleries as well as artwork available for purchase.
 It also features the Disney on Broadway Concert Series on select nights throughout the festival.

 *Epcot festivals tend to bring more local crowds on evenings and weekends, so plan on visiting Epcot during the week if crowds are a concern.

-Other dates to consider in 2024 would include New Year’s weekend (December 29 – January 2) and Martin Luther King Jr. Day weekend (January 12 – January 16).
-These weekends will be significantly more crowded as they are holiday weekends.
+Other dates to consider in 2026 include the week of New Year’s and Martin Luther King Jr. Day weekend (January 16 – January 19).
+These times will be significantly more crowded as they are holiday weeks, and many will have time off from school and work.

 January Refurbishments & Closures